faenrandir/a_careful_examination/content/documents/polygamy/denials/brotherton-irony.md

 #### Elizabeth Brotherton

-To counteract the material that would be published in Bennet's Exposé in late 1842, affidavits undermining the credibility of Martha Brotherton and others were gathered {{ link(text="and published", path="/martha-brotherton-affidavit/") }}.
+To counteract the material that would be published in Bennet's Exposé in late 1842, affidavits undermining the credibility of Martha Brotherton and others were gathered [and published](/martha-brotherton-affidavit/).

 Among those whose testimony was enlisted to besmirch Martha's character was Elizabeth Brotherton.
 Elizabeth would sign her name to the testimony of John McIlwrick, husband of Martha and Elizabeth's other sister, Mary (emphasis added):